 Cameras on our waste trucks can identify those who are not using the service correctly.
 If you include non-organic waste in your green bin a sticker will be placed on your bin advising you what will happen if contamination continues.
 Further action may include having your organics service suspended, having your organics bin permanently removed, or a fine being issued to you.
 If your service is suspended or your bin is removed, you will still be required to pay for the service.

 Only use the special compostable bags in your organic waste service.
 These are available for free from the Customer Service Centre.

 What can I put in my red-lid general waste bin?

-You can put in general household rubbish including plastic bags and cling wrap, rope, polystyrene, disposable nappies and broken items like plates, toys and oven dishes.
+Wondering which bin to put it in and it's not listed as safe for the yellow or green bin?
+You can put in general household rubbish including plastic bags and cling wrap, rope, polystyrene, disposable nappies and broken items like plates, toys and oven dishes in the red bin.

 You cannot put in ashes, building or commercial waste or liquids.
 Items that are too large or heavy for your waste bin can be taken to the Benalla Landfill and Resource Recovery Centre.
 To save time and money, we recommended that you sort such items before arriving at the gate.